 What happens during an instrument try-on?
 When you sign-up for an instrument fitting, you select three instruments you would like to play.
 Mrs. Pote, Mr. Grifa, Mr. Frizzi or another band or orchestra director (they come from other schools to help out!) will help you make sounds (some sound really funny!) on all three instruments.
 When you are finished, you get to decide which instrument you would like to play.

 What happens if I already play an instrument?
 If you already play an instrument you can either continue to play that instrument at Clay or try a new one!
 Several students will try an instrument they've always wanted to play and others will stick with the one they have already learned.

 If I have piano background, which instrument would be a good fit?
 Students with a background in piano generally do really well on any instrument.

 Are there cut-offs for any instruments?
 Unfortunately there are a few instrument sections that have to be restricted by numbers.
 This is a number changes with the size of each band.
-Percussion students must demonstrate an ability to recognize and play back rhythms on snare as well as bells (bells look like a small keyboard that use mallets to be played).
+Percussion students must demonstrate an ability to recognize and play back rhythms and melodies on snare as well as bells (bells look like a small keyboard that use mallets to be played).

 What is summer band and orchestra and what if I cannot attend?
-Summer band takes place during the month of June.
+Summer band and orchestra takes place during the month of June.
 The main purpose of the summer program is to get students in like-instrument (violin with violin, trombone with trombone) settings.
 It is also a great opportunity for students to meet new friends before they even start 6th grade!
 If you cannot attend summer band or orchestra, it is suggested that students acquire a few private lessons before school starts in August.